EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### Container Diagram

-The container diagram below shows all the main components of the E-SOH system.
+The container diagram below shows all the main components of the open-radar-data system.

 **LINK TO Landscape Diagram**